site.btaMedia Review: November 14

 In a discussion on bTV on Thursday morning, PR expert Diana Damyanova said that there are three very heavy barriers both to electing a National Assembly chair and establishing a government.
 First, election of a National Assembly chair is essentially the election of a possible future prime minister, which makes everyone suspicious and doubtful.
 The second big obstacle is the candidacy of Boyko Borissov for prime minister, the third is the CC-DB declaration for a cordon sanitaire" (sanitary cordon) around Delyan Peevski and his MRF-New Beginning.
 Nastimir Ananiev also commented on the topic, noting that there is virtually no chance of Borissov being prime minister himself and called his move a negotiation tactic.
 PR expert Boyana Bozadzhieva added that CC-DB are among the parties that have started their next election campaign rather than political negotiations.

 In a discussion on Nova TV on Thursday morning, Dimitar Ganev from the Trend research agency said that Borissov proposed the only possible majority within the framework of the 51st National Assembly and that it seems like him participating in negotiations for the first time in years is a sign that they are being taken seriously.
-Parvan Simeonov from the Gallup research agency said that while political formations want to avoid being blamed for the elections and for making too heavy compromises, they see that another election will not bring them much benefits, as Delyan Peevski may win even more support.
+Parvan Simeonov from the Gallup research agency said that while political formations want to avoid being blamed for the elections and for making too heavy compromises, they see that another election will not bring them many benefits, as Delyan Peevski may win even more support.
 Ganev recalled that there still have been no negotiations between GERB-UDF and CC-DB.
 “They're not deadlocked, they just haven't started.
 It will certainly come to that.
 But it's also a competition," he added.
 Both GERB-UDF and CC-DB will have to open the door to forming a cabinet at least a little, commented Ganev.
 Both interlocutors agreed that none of the two coalitions will be in a more advantageous position after new elections.

 Sega, 24 Chasa, Mediapool, Trud, Telegraph, Mediapool quote Sofia Mayor Vassil Terziev, who summed up his first year in office by saying that as difficult and challenging as it has been, much has been achieved for the city, the result of collective work, including with the support of his opponents.
 He added that the work done by his team was collected in an 80-page report with graphs and figures.

-Mediapool and Sega quote CC-DB and Terziev's partners, Save Sofia, who stated that they will only remain part of this coalition is#f there are results.
-Save Sofia listed five main priorities the implementation or non-implementation of which will decide their continued partnership: a transparent competition for a new chief architect of Sofia; the future contracts for cleaning, maintenance of the street network and landscaping; the future structure of Sofa Municipality; a revision of GERB's management; and the the budget for 2025 and its prioritizing parking lots, parks, investments in neighborhoods and construction of transport infrastructure.
+Mediapool and Sega quote CC-DB and Terziev's partners, Save Sofia, who stated that they will only remain part of this coalition if there are results.
+Save Sofia listed five main priorities the implementation or non-implementation of which will decide their continued partnership: a transparent competition for a new chief architect of Sofia; the future contracts for cleaning, maintenance of the street network and landscaping; the future structure of Sofa Municipality; a revision of GERB's management; and the budget for 2025 and its prioritizing parking lots, parks, investments in neighbourhoods and construction of transport infrastructure.

 Later on Facebook, Mayor Terziev stated that he was not giving in to pressure and avoided a definitive answer.